nachocaru/xaprb.com/content/blog/2006-12-07-how-to-select-the-firstleastmax-row-per-group-in-sql.md

 ### Other methods

 Be sure to check the comments for user-contributed methods.
 There are some really novel approaches.
-I always learn so much from your comments&#8230; thank you!
+I always learn so much from your comments... thank you!

 ### Conclusion